Satisfactory-Clips-Archive/video-clip-notes/docs/topics/features/unreleased-features/unreleased-content.md

 ---
 # [Topics](../../../topics.md) > Features > Unreleased Features > Unreleased Content

+## July 6th, 2021 Livestream
+* Q&A: Do you know how much the community has translated that wasn't supposed to be public? [https://www.youtube.com/watch?v=9ywjYyGTnKo](https://www.youtube.com/watch?v=9ywjYyGTnKo)

 ## May 11th, 2021 Livestream
 * [Q&A: What happened to the plans to implement a structure that powers all foundations of a factory?](../../../transcriptions/yt-1uP0bqUCsrc.md) [https://www.youtube.com/watch?v=1uP0bqUCsrc](https://www.youtube.com/watch?v=1uP0bqUCsrc)